-In June 2018, the Fairtrade Foundation renewed Chelmsford’s status as a Fairtrade City.
-This is valid until 2020.
+In June 2020, the Fairtrade Foundation renewed Chelmsford’s status as a Fairtrade City.

-The Foundation awarded the certificate to Chelmsford City Fairtrade Campaign.
+The Foundation awarded the certificate to Chelmsford City Fairtrade Campaign and said:

 We will continue to work with the Chelmsford City Fairtrade Campaign to ensure that we: